 However, this extra amount does count towards your Max and will lower the cap by that extra $500.
 If you want to finish your ISA early, paying the Max is the way to do it (you can even pay it all at once!).

 But, what if things aren’t going so well?
 What if you’re without work for an extended period?

-3. Reaching the End of the Payment Window
+3. Reaching the End of the Window

-If you’ve ever wondered how to finish paying your ISA, hopefully, we’ve been able to answer all of those questions!
-If you’re ready to jump into a new career using the power of an ISA, check out all the amazing online training programs that offer an ISA on our students page here!
+If you’ve ever wondered how to finish paying your ISA, hopefully, we’ve been able to answer all those questions!
+If you’re ready to jump into a new career using the power of an ISA, check out all the amazing online training programs that offer an ISA on our ‘s page here!